-If you don’t have a network of queer folks you can talk to, search for “queer exchange [name of your city]” on Facebook and request to join.
+If you don’t have a network of queer folks you can talk with, search for “queer exchange [name of your city]” on Facebook and request to join.
 Here, queer folks can post questions to their local queer community members and ask for recommendations for LGBTQIA-friendly doctors in the area.

 Local clinics and LGBT centers

 Find one near you by Googling “clinic near me + LGBTQIA” or similar search terms.
-You can also visit your local Planned Parenthood, which offers affordable care and LGBTQIA services in all 50 states.
+You can also visit your local Planned Parenthood, which offers affordable care and LGBTQIA+ services in all 50 states.

-Gay and Lesbian Medical Association (GLMA)
+Gay and Lesbian Medical Association

-The GLMA offers a provider directory that lists providers who are welcoming to the LGBTQIA community and knowledgeable about the unique health needs and concerns.
-All GLMA providers have to affirm their commitment to creating a welcoming environment for the LGBTQIA community.
+The Gay and Lesbian Medical Association (GLMA) offers a directory that lists professionals who are welcoming to LGBTQIA+ communities and knowledgeable about their unique health needs and concerns.
+All GLMA professionals are required to affirm their commitment to creating a welcoming environment for LGBTQIA+ communities.

-National LGBT Health Education Center
+National LGBTQIA+ Health Education Center

 CenterLink LGBT Community Center Member Directory

-World Professional Association for Transgender Health (WPATH)
+World Professional Association for Transgender Health

 Please PrEP Me

-National LGBT Chamber of Commerce (NGLCC)
+National LGBT Chamber of Commerce

-The NGLCC is able to certify businesses as being LGBTQIA-friendly or owned and operated by LGBTQIA folks nationwide.
+The National LGBT Chamber of Commerce (NGLCC) can certify businesses as LGBTQIA-friendly or owned and operated by LGBTQIA+ folks nationwide.

 “You’ll find local healthcare providers, adoption and neonatal concerns, and gender-affirming surgery and more,” notes Jonathan Lovitz, senior vice president at the NGLCC.

-One Medical is a national primary care provider that offers practitioners who are experts in LGBTQIA health concerns.
+One Medical is a national primary care provider that offers practitioners who are experts in LGBTQIA+ health concerns.

 The Trevor Project

-Unfortunately, as Shane says, “Too often, folks stick a rainbow flag on their site and their business door and claim to be LGBTQ+-friendly but don’t actually have the supportive knowledge or programming in place to support their claim to be a safe place.”
+But as Shane says, “Too often, folks stick a rainbow flag on their site and their business door and claim to be LGBTQ+-friendly but don’t actually have the supportive knowledge or programming in place to support their claim to be a safe place.”

 The steps below can help you learn more.

-Visit the provider’s website
+Visit the professional’s website

 Instead of directing people to “women” services, “An LGBTQ-friendly provider will use ‘pregnant person’ or ‘someone who menstruates’ instead as to not gender those experiences,” she explains.

-Smith notes that many queer folks will call out if a healthcare provider is exceptionally welcoming — or not — in online reviews.
+Smith notes that many queer folks will call out if a healthcare professional is exceptionally welcoming — or not — in online reviews.
 These can help provide a sense of the quality of care provided.